Survey of Machine Learning Based Intrusion Detection Methods for Internet of Medical Things: Introduction

 \begin{enumerate}[A] \itemsep=0pt \item What is the generic architecture of an IoMT system, its security requirements, and the security threats that can affect it? \item What are the different ML-based solutions proposed at the different layers of the IoMT? \item What are the advantages and disadvantages of these different solutions? \item What datasets are used to train and test the ML model at the different layers of IoMT? \end{enumerate}

-The remainder of the paper is organized as follows: section \ref{ARCHITECTURE OF IOMT} describes the different layers of IoMT architecture.
-Section \ref{SECURITY REQUIREMENTS OF IOMT} gives the different requirements of IoMT security.
-Section \ref{IOMT SECURITY THREAT} presents diverse threats that can affect IoMT security by providing the different possible attacks that can affect each layer of the IoMT, the different types of attacks, the attack environment, and the adversary’s motivation to conduct an attack.
-Section \ref{INTRUSION DETECTION SYSTEM} describes the Intrusion Detection System (IDS).
-Section \ref{MACHINE LEARNING OVERVIEW} gives an overview of the ML technique.
-Section \ref{REVIEW OF MACHINE LEARNING APPLICATIONS FOR IOMT SECURITY} discusses the state of the art of different approaches that use the IDS based on ML in a different layer of IoMT by providing benefits, drawbacks, and the dataset used in each solution.
-Section \ref{CHALLENGES AND LIMITATIONS} presents the challenge and future direction of using IDS based on ML for each layer of the IoMT system.
-Section \ref{CONCLUSION} concludes the paper.
+The paper is divided into several sections to address the topic of IoMT security comprehensively.
+In Section \ref{ARCHITECTURE OF IOMT}, the different layers of IoMT architecture are described.
+Section \ref{SECURITY REQUIREMENTS OF IOMT} discusses the various requirements that are necessary to ensure IoMT security.
+Section \ref{IOMT SECURITY THREAT} presents diverse threats that can undermine IoMT security, detailing the possible attacks that can affect each layer of the system, the types of attacks, attack environments, and the adversary’s motivation to conduct an attack.
+The paper also highlights the significance of IDS in Section \ref{INTRUSION DETECTION SYSTEM}, while Section \ref{MACHINE LEARNING OVERVIEW} presents an overview of the ML technique.
+Section \ref{REVIEW OF MACHINE LEARNING APPLICATIONS FOR IOMT SECURITY} discusses the state-of-the-art approaches proposed in different layers of the system, highlighting the benefits, drawbacks, and datasets used in each solution.
+Section \ref{CHALLENGES AND LIMITATIONS} sheds light on the limitations and challenges in using IDS based on ML for each layer of the IoMT system.
+Finally, the paper concludes in Section \ref{CONCLUSION}.

 Figure \ref{FIG:1} shows the various components explored in this review paper.